dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

-For this small example problem, predictions should be very similar between the two and the version without intercepts achieved a lower objective function in the training data, but for more serious usage with real-world data, one is likely to observe better results when adding the intercepts.
+For this small example problem, predictions should be very similar between the two and the version without intercepts achieved a lower objective function in the training data (for the Python version at least), but for more serious usage with real-world data, one is likely to observe better results when adding the intercepts.